mikafeng/WeatherVibes/README.md

 Key Features:

-City Weather Search:
+* City Weather Search:
   Users can enter the name of a city and click the search button to retrieve the current weather data.
-The application leverages the Open Weather API[ server-side API to](https://openweathermap.org/api) to fetch real-time weather information for the specified city.
+  The application leverages the [Open Weather API](https://openweathermap.org/api) to fetch real-time weather information for the specified city.

-Background Selection:
+* Background Selection:
   After retrieving the weather data, users can choose a background image that aligns with their current mood.
   A CSS framework is utilized to present a visually appealing user interface for selecting backgrounds.

-Music Playlist Generation:
+* Music Generation:
-Based on the weather conditions of the selected city, the application generates a curated music playlist.
-The playlist is tailored to match the atmosphere, temperature, or other relevant weather factors.
-The Youtube Data API is utilized to search for music that contains these keywords.
+  Based on the weather conditions of the selected city, the application generates music that is tailored to match the atmosphere, temperature, or other relevant weather     factors.The [Youtube Data API](https://developers.google.com/youtube/v3/) is utilized to search for music that contains keywords matching the weather and mood.

 ### API Reference
 * https://openweathermap.org/
 * https://developers.google.com/youtube/v3